RTBlanco/Py_pong/README.md

 ## installation
 Py_pong requires that you have python 3.7 and use pipenv

-1. Navigate to the Py_pong directoy and activate pipenv virtual envirment and install the needed dependeey which is just py_game
+1. Navigate to the Py_pong directoy and activate pipenv virtual envirment and install the needed dependencies which is just py_game

-    $ pipenv shell
+   ` $ pipenv shell `

-    $ pipenv install
+   ` $ pipenv install `

 2. After everything is install correcly simply run pony.py